-The ASHA Public Service Award is designed to recognize a public servant (e.g., elected lawmaker, politically appointed policymaker) who has made a significant contribution to the professions of audiology and/or speech-language pathology.
-The award publicly showcases the work of honorees on behalf of the professions as well as the patients, clients, and students we serve.
-It is the highest award that ASHA exclusively confers on a public servant.
+The ASHA Public Service Award is designed to recognize a public official (e.g., elected lawmaker, politically appointed policymaker) who has made a significant contribution to the professions of audiology and/or speech-language pathology.
+The award publicly showcases the work of honorees on behalf of the professions as well as the clients, patients, and students we serve.
+It is the highest award that ASHA exclusively confers on a public official.

-ASHA members are asked to nominate a public servant whose actions have made a critical difference in the professions of audiology, speech-language pathology, and/or the patients, clients, and students we serve.
+ASHA members are asked to nominate a public official whose actions have made a critical difference in the professions of audiology, speech-language pathology, and/or the patients, clients, and students we serve.

 Our success in advocacy relies heavily on those who recognize and champion the public policy issues that advance the professions.
-Nominees should have made a significant contribution to the professions, with this contribution having supported ASHA’s efforts related to the annual Public Policy Agenda—efforts that further the advancement of the professions and those we serve.
+Nominees should have made a significant contribution to the professions, with this contribution having supported ASHA’s efforts related to the annual advocacy priorities for audiologists and speech-language pathologists (Public Policy Agenda)—efforts that further the advancement of the professions and those we serve.

 ASHA members play a critical role in identifying and nominating candidates for the Public Service Award.
 ASHA’s Government Affairs and Public Policy Board (GAPPB) will review nominations before making a recommendation to the Board of Directors (BOD), whose members will then vote to approve a candidate of choice.

-Contact Jeffrey Regan, ASHA's director of government affairs and public policy, at email@example.com.
+Contact Jerry White, ASHA's senior director of federal and political affairs at email@example.com.